Agent Carter (film): Release

-Agent Carter was first shown in full at the 2013 San Diego Comic-Con International.
+Agent Carter was first shown in full at the 2013 San Diego Comic-Con.
 It was then released on the Iron Man 3 home media, first on September 3, 2013, in digital download form, and then on Blu-ray and 3D Blu-ray on September 24, 2013.
 D'Esposito said that it was decided to release the short along with Iron Man 3 because "the time was right", with Captain America: The Winter Soldier being released in theaters several months later.
 The short is also included on the bonus disc of the "Marvel Cinematic Universe: Phase Two Collection" box set, which includes all of the Phase Two films in the Marvel Cinematic Universe as well as the other Marvel One-Shots.
 The collection features audio commentary from D'Esposito and Atwell, and was released on December 8, 2015.
 After being available on Disney+ under the "Extras" tab of Iron Man 3, the short was given its own listing on the streaming service for the last two weeks of September 2021, and then was removed for unspecified reasons.
 It returned to Disney+ on January 21, 2022, along with the other One-Shots and the Team Thor films.